-Artist, iconoclast, anarchist, punk, hippie, shit-stiring rebel and romantic.
+Artist, iconoclast, anarchist, punk, hippie, shit-stirring rebel and romantic.

 Jamie Reid (b.
 1947, London)